The Puberty Timeline

 - The first thing that happens to most AFAB people is that you begin to develop breasts.
 At some point after you will get your first period.
-For more on breast development check out Breasts 101.
-For more on periods check out Period Basics.
+For more on breast development check out our info page [Link].
+For more on periods, check out our info page [Link].

 What can AMAB people expect?

 - Your voice will also begin to crack and get lower.
-For more information on voice changes check out Puberty for Male Assigned People.
+For more information on voice changes check out Puberty for Male Assigned People [Link].